We're developing new standards and guidance

 The material to be developed will focus on the following identification-related functions:

-- Risk assessment - assessing services and transactions to identify the level of risk.
+- Risk assessment - assessing services and transactions to identify the level of identification risk.

-- Enrolment - gathering information and linking it to an entity enrolling in a service for the first time.
+- Enrolment - gathering information and linking it to an entity enrolling for the first time.

-- Recognition - ensuring the same entity is returning to access the service.
+- Recognition - ensuring the same entity is returning to access the system.